top of page

 Helen studied music at The University of Glasgow, Scotland specialising in composition with Scottish composer William Sweeney.
 Her most notable compositional work of that period was Crossing the Domain, a setting of Edwin Morgan's poem From the Domain of Arnheim for female voices and percussion.
 Fata Morgana, a duet for clarinet and violin, was selected for performance at GoMA in Glasgow.
 During her studies, Helen played first violin with The Kelvin Ensemble and sang with Glasgow University Choral Society.

-Helen is featured as an Emerging Composer with Florence Choral Festivals.
-Helen's Gloria in excelsis Deo premiered at the first Leonardo da Vinci International Choral Festival in 2017, performed by Kammerchor Manila.
-The work was performed again by the University of the Philippines Singing Ambassadors in the 2nd Andrea del Vercocchio International Choral Festival 2018.
-The work was recorded with Prague Mixed Chamber Choir and conductor Jiří Petrdlík and released in 2019 on Navona Records' Voices of Earth and Air Vol. II.
+Helen has work developing and being performed across the UK and internationally. â€‹Helen is featured as an Emerging Composer with Florence Choral Festivals.
+Gloria in excelsis Deo premiered at the first Leonardo da Vinci International Choral Festival in 2017, performed by Kammerchor Manila and again by the University of the Philippines Singing Ambassadors in the 2nd Andrea del Vercocchio International Choral Festival 2018.
+The work was recorded with Prague Mixed Chamber Choir and conductor JiÅ™í Petrdlík and released in 2019 on Navona Records' Voices of Earth and Air Vol. II.
 Featuring on radio show 'Music of our Mothers' broadcast in the USA, Helen's Gloria was described as 'spectacular writing for voices'.
 The work has also featured on WCNY's Classic FM and Feminine Fusion radio shows in New York.

 Helen's first full Mass in Latin Mass for the Spirit was published in 2018, with movements being performed by choirs across the UK.
-A new work for string orchestra and soprano Ave Maris Stella premiered in Serbia with the Subotica Philharmonic Orchestra and Alenka Ponjavić Vojnić.
+A new work for string orchestra and soprano Ave Maris Stella premiered in Serbia with the Subotica Philharmonic Orchestra and Alenka Ponjavić Vojnić.Other choral commission highlights include My Voice for female voices as part of a Women and the Canon International Conference in Christ Church and a setting of Psalm 96 Sing to the Lord a new Song for Perth Festival of the Arts, which received promotion on BBC Radio Scotland's Janice Forsyth Show.

 2021/22 saw a new commission for wind ensemble

-Caledonian Tracks written for Caledonian Winds, as well as a creative collaboration with Scottish musicians Dr Nicky Small and Syd House and Crieff Choral Group on the poetry of Scottish poet Violet Jacob.
 In April 2021, Helen's orchestral work The Rinns of Islay was recorded by the RSNO and PARMA Recordings and released in January 2022 to critical acclaim.
 The work premiered with Perth Symphony Orchestra in May 2022 in Perth Concert Hall and was awarded in the 2022 Global Music Awards.

-Helen is currently completing a new sacred work for choir, strings and timpani The Road to Calvary.
-Helen is also delighted to join composers Oliver Searle and Jay Capperauld as mentors on the RSNO's 'Notes from Scotland' programme for young composers in 2022/23.
-Her most recent new work for symphony orchestra, The Pearl of Scotland will premiere in Edinburgh in spring 2024.
+Helen was delighted to join composers Oliver Searle and Jay Capperauld as mentors on the RSNO's 'Notes from Scotland' programme for young composers from 2022.

 bottom of page